 Applicable MBTA departments access a system to track hazards and assessment information, which includes, but is not limited to:

-• Hazard tracking number
+- Hazard tracking number - Type of hazard

-21 Refer to the Risk Mitigation and Monitoring SOP for further information.
+19 Refer to the Risk Mitigation and Monitoring SOP for further information.

-22 DPU's Program Standard refers to a Hazard Tracking Log, which is incorporated into MBTA's Hazard Tracking System.
+20 DPU's Program Standard refers to a Hazard Tracking Log, which is incorporated into MBTA's Hazard Tracking System.